 While not literally linked thanks to IP rights, Xenosaga is seen as a spiritual successor to Xenogears, and that property is one of the primary reasons Monolith Soft exists as a company.
 In the credits for Xenogears, it was revealed that the game was “Episode V” to a larger saga, while Xenosaga was its own multi-part epic that got whittled down over time.
 In 2000, a book called Xenogears Perfect Works ~The Real Thing~ came out in Japan that not only detailed more about the backstory of Xenogears, but also contained hints of how it might relate to Xenosaga, had the series gone on.
 To take this story away from them and give it to someone else, even for an HD re-release, would seem incredibly callous on Bandai Namco’s part.

 It would also seem out of place given their relationship with Monolith.
-As Bandai Namco still has a small stake left in the company, they may not be willing to spill some bad blood, even if business is business.
+As Bandai Namco still contracts Monolith to make games (like Project X-Zone 2) even after they gave up their remaining shares in 2012 to Nintendo, they may not be willing to spill some bad blood, even if business is business.
 In the end, it depends on where Bandai Namco sees the best path forward – building up the series as another Nintendo exclusive, or going all-out with a multiplatform digital release.

 As a fan myself, I think the best course of action would be to let Monolith Soft take the reins again, and let them develop the HD release as a Switch exclusive that would likely introduce many to the series, intrigue them with its mature content, and also appeal to fans who just want to play the series again.
 Who knows?
 Maybe the project could inspire Monolith to work more on Xenosaga down the line – with a new entry, even.